 9. Despite every effort, you’re not a ‘real parent’

 We’ve made great leaps with adoption and IVF and surrogacy, but the power of biology continues to reign supreme.
 It’s possible you’ve made all the right moves, made every effort and every sacrifice.
 But what do you get in return for all that pain and effort?
 A hurtful statement claiming that you’re not a ‘real parent’ and, therefore, have no right on the kids.

 This could come from the child, the ex-partner or even your man himself.
 Ultimately, the bottom line is that, because you are not the biological mother, your feelings and opinions do not hold as much value.
 This is a tiring and frustrating thing to cope with in a relationship.

 This is one of the harshest realities of dating a man with a child and an ex.
 Unless you’re prepared to go through this multiple times, having to prove yourself as a partner and a step-parent, we recommend you stay away from dating a man with kids.
 It could turn into a seriously toxic relationship, and who needs that.

+We’re not saying that a relationship with a man with kids never works out.
+But the complications cannot be ignored.
 For women especially, given that we’re portrayed as the gentler, more nurturing sex, it can be difficult to accept that you don’t want to date a man with kids.
 While there are definite pros and cons to such a relationship, remember that your feelings and doubts are valid.
-Do what’s best for you, and be with people who nurture you.
+Do what’s best for you and be with people who nurture you.
 Good luck!